Amenable hyperbolic groups: Characterizing standard rank one groups

 By Proposition~\ref{pro:gt}, $G$ is either virtually a simple adjoint Lie group of rank one (of the specified type), or is totally disconnected.
 In the former case (\ref{i_Classif}) follows and are done.
 We thus henceforth assume that $G$ is totally disconnected.

 Let $\omega \in \bd X$ be a point at infinity and set $ H = G_\omega$.
-By assumption the orbit map induces a continuous bijection $\pi : G/H \to \bd X$, which is a homeomorphism by Lemma \ref{lem:orbihomeo}.
+By assumption the orbit map induces a continuous bijection $\pi : G/H \to \bd X$, which is a homeomorphism by Lemma~\ref{lem:orbihomeo}.

-Therefore $H$ is a focal hyperbolic locally compact group and by Proposition~\ref{prop:coctamen}, the action of $H$ on the complement of $\{\omega\}$ is transitive.
-This shows that the action of $G$ on the visual boundary is $2$-transitive, hence (\ref{i_HypNonAmen2}) holds.

 Since $G$ is Gromov-hyperbolic, it is compactly generated.
-Recall that any compactly generated totally disconnected locally compact group acts continuously, properly and vertex-transitively by automorphisms on some locally finite graph $\mathfrak g$ (see the discussion following Proposition~\ref{prop:Cayley}).
+Recall that any compactly generated totally disconnected locally compact group acts continuously, properly and vertex-transitively by automorphisms on some locally finite connected graph $\mathfrak g$, namely its Cayley--Abels graph (see the discussion following Proposition~\ref{prop:Cayley}).
 Since $\mathfrak g$ is quasi-isometric to $G$, hence to $X$, we may assume without loss of generality that $\mathfrak g = X$ or, equivalently, that $X$ is a graph.
 Since $G/H \cong \bd X$, it follows that $\bd X$ is totally disconnected.
 Thus $X$ cannot be one-ended, and must therefore have infinitely many ends.
 Since the set of ends of $X$ is a quotient of $\bd X$, we deduce that $G$ acts transitively on the set of ends of $X$.
-By the main result of~\cite{Nevo}, there exists an equivariant quasi-isometry from $X$ to a locally finite tree $T$ on which $G$ acts properly and cocompactly.
+By a result independently due to M\"oller \cite{moller1992ends} and Nevo \cite{Nevo}, there exists an equivariant quasi-isometry from $X$ to a locally finite tree $T$ on which $G$ acts properly and cocompactly.
 We can further suppose that this action is minimal and without inversions.
-We can also suppose that there is no erasable vertex (a vertex is \textbf{erasable} if it has degree two and its stabilizer fixes both edges emanating from it).
+We can also suppose that there is no erasable vertex in $T$ (a vertex is \textbf{erasable} if it has degree two and its stabilizer fixes both edges emanating from it).
 Observe that $G$ is the fundamental group of a certain finite graph of groups with universal covering $T$, so that in the graph of groups, all vertex and edge groups are profinite groups and inclusions are open.

 It is easy to check that for every vertex $v$ of degree at least three, the action of $G_v$ on the set $E(v)$ of neighbouring edges of $v$ is 2-transitive (see~\cite{burger2000groups}).
 This moreover holds also for vertices of degree two, since no such vertex is erasable.
 It follows that the graph of groups is actually an edge.
 This edge cannot be a loop, since otherwise the $G$-action on $T$ would be focal, which is excluded.